rjspencer/docs/theming.md

 ActivityPhotoCount
 :	number of photos added to a photo album item

-ActivityPhotoUrl-[%size]
-:	if content is a singular photo (see module options) and a photo, get photo url in size thumb, small, medium, large, or original
+ActivityPhotoUrl
+:	a playlist cover image or a default one if there is no cover set

+	**Options**

+	size
+	:	accepted sizes are "thumbnail", "small", "medium", "large", "original"

 RepostedContentTimeAgo
 :	if reposted, how long ago in relative time